arangodb/docs/3.10/highlights.md

 - [**`search-alias` Views**](release-notes-new-features310.html#search-alias-views):
-  Add inverted indexes to `search-alias` Views for searching multiple collections at once and for ranking capabilities, as a lightweight alternative to `arangosearch` Views.
+  Add inverted indexes to `search-alias` Views for searching multiple collections at once, with ranking and search highlighting capabilities, as a lightweight alternative to `arangosearch` Views.

 - **Persistent indexes**:
   An optional [**In-memory Cache**](indexing-persistent.html#caching-of-index-values)